Naturally Daily

 Several other studies were done to support this fact.
 [6,7,8]

-Note that, about half of these studies were backed by MCT oil product.
+Note that, about half of these studies were backed by MCT oil products.
 So, there is a possibility that the results are biased.

 3. Fractionated Coconut Oil May Improve Exercise Performance.